RaphaelLiegeois/RaphaelLiegeois.github.io/OHBM_EdCourse_Beta.md

 # Welcome to our Educational Course webpage

-All course materials (presentations, datasets, etc.) are gathered here - Looking forward to see you soon in Singapore!
+All course materials (presentations, datasets, etc.) are gathered here - See you soon in Singapore!

-\_
+&nbsp;

 ![Course Overview](/docs/overview.png)